 What is CranioSacral Therapy?

-In a typical sixty to ninety minute session, the client lies quietly, fully clothed, while the practitioner makes light contact at specific points around the head and neck area, torso, knees, and feet.
+In a typical sixty to ninety minute session, the client lies quietly, fully clothed, while I make light contact at specific points around the head and neck area, torso, knees, and feet.
 This light contact consists of gentle finger pressure, with practically no bone manipulation and no forceful thrusts such as those used in chiropractic work or osteopathy.

-The practitioner notes what she perceives at selected points on the body and in the craniosacral system (this is the membranes and cerebro-spinal fluid that surround and protect the brain and spinal cord), as well as the client’s attitude and intentions.
+I note what I perceive at specific points on the body and in the craniosacral system (this is the membranes and cerebro-spinal fluid that surround and protect the brain and spinal cord), as well as the client’s attitude and intentions.
 The goal of craniosacral therapy is to help get rid of restrictions in this system to improve the functioning of the central nervous system.

 Every day you endure stresses and strains which your body absorbs.
 Your body can only handle so much tension before the tissues begin to tighten and potentially affect the brain and spinal cord.
 This chronic tension can compromise the function of the central nervous system and the performance of nearly every other system in your body.